Skip to content

 Exercises:

-• Read more about yarn and pnpm.
-Both can be used as replacement for npm.
+• Optional: Read more about yarn and pnpm.
+Both can be used as a replacement for npm.
 However, I do not recommend using them as a beginner.
-This exercise should only make sure that you know about your options.
+This exercise should only make sure that you know about the alternatives.